Briddlesford Woods

 Wildlife monitoring

-Ourselves and a host of experts regularly monitor the array of special species that live in our woods.
+A host of experts regularly help us monitor the array of special species that live in our woods.
 This helps us assess the impact of our land management and make further improvements.
 It also helps us to keep the land protected for years to come.